Talmadge, San Diego

 Talmadge is a neighborhood of the mid-city region of San Diego, California.
-Its borders are defined by Fairmount Avenue to the West, Montezuma Road/Collwood Boulevard to the Northeast, and El Cajon Boulevard to the South.
+Its borders are defined differently by various planning agencies, but typically include Fairmount Avenue to the west, Montezuma Road to the north, Collwood Boulevard or 51st Street to the east, and Monroe Avenue or El Cajon Boulevard to the South.

-It is named after the Talmadge sisters (Norma, Natalie and Constance), who were silent film stars.
-In 1927, the Talmadge sisters opened the Talmadge Park real estate development, which contains streets named for each of the sisters.
+Originally called Talmadge Park, the community was developed by the Southern California Realty Association, which was financed by a number of Hollywood figures.
+One of these was producer Joseph M. Schenck, and the development was named for his wife, actress Norma Talmadge, and her sisters Constance and Natalie.
+The neighborhood has streets named for each sister.

 The architecture in Talmadge is eclectic, with styles including Spanish Revival, California bungalows, Cape Cod cottages and Normandy Style homes.
 Cliff May, a renowned Southern California architect, designed several homes in Talmadge.
 Kensington and Talmadge are sometimes grouped together as one community for official purposes, and they are part of the same community planning area.